gabevenberg/crabroll/iter-step-gen/math.typ

 leaving only multiplication and addition in the real-time loop.
 However, Eidermans paper is explicitly designed for floating point arithmetic, and does not work for integer arithmetic.
-Eiderman notes that was originally designed for an IBM PC, which may have had a floating point coprocessor However, today, most stepper motors are controlled by microcontrollers, not full x86 machines.
+Eiderman notes that was originally designed for an IBM PC, which may have had a floating point coprocessor.
+However, today, most stepper motors are controlled by microcontrollers, not full x86 machines.
 Most microcontrollers do not have a floating point unit, and so here we investigate a modification to allow Eidermans algorithm to work with integer arithmetic.